-The Formal Structure defines the organization's roles, rules, governance, and accountability systems, providing clarity and stability in its external relationships.
+The Formal Structure outlines the official design of the organization, detailing roles, rules, governance, and accountability systems to ensure clarity and stability.

 The Formal Structure reflects the official design of the organization—its roles, rules, governance, and accountability systems.
 It provides clarity, legitimacy, and stability by defining how authority and responsibility are distributed.
 This structure connects the enterprise to its legal, financial, and regulatory environment.
 It sets boundaries and expectations that other structures navigate within, offering continuity and reliability for the organization’s external relationships.